Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Application to unambiguous automata

 In this section, we show how this result can be lifted from finite to orbit-finite automata.
 Consider first the case of unambiguous orbit-finite automata which are non-guessing, in the sense that they have finitely many initial states, and for every state $q$ and input letter $\sigma$, there are finitely many transitions of the form $(q,a,p)$.
 As explained in Example~\ref{ex:count-runs}, for such automata we can easily count runs using a weighted orbit-finite automaton, and thus we can solve the language equivalence problem in the same time as in Theorem~\ref{thm:equivalence-orbit-finite-equality}.
 However, our techniques apply also to unambiguous orbit-finite automata without the non-guessing restriction.

 \begin{theorem} Assume that the atoms are either $(\Nat,=)$ or $(\Rat,<)$.
-The equivalence problem for equivariant\footnote{As for Theorem~\ref{thm:equivalence-orbit-finite-equality}, this theorem would also work for finitely supported automata, but the notation would become more involved.} unambiguous register automata\footnote{We state the theorem using unambiguous register automata, see~\cite[Sect.~2]{MottetQ19} and not for general unambiguous orbit-finite automata, so that it can be more easily compared to existing results in the literature.}, which are allowed to use guessing, is in \exptime, and in polynomial time when the number of registers is fixed. \end{theorem}
+The equivalence problem for equivariant\footnote{As for Theorem~\ref{thm:equivalence-orbit-finite-equality}, this theorem would also work for finitely supported automata, but the notation would become more involved.} unambiguous register automata\footnote{We formulate the theorem using unambiguous register automata, see~\cite[Sect.~2]{MottetQ19} and not for general unambiguous orbit-finite automata, so that it can be more easily compared to existing results in the literature.
+However, the entire proof works for the general case.}, which are allowed to use guessing, is in \exptime, and in polynomial time when the number of registers is fixed. \end{theorem}

 This improves on previous work~\cite{MottetQ19,MottetQ19Guessing} in that: (a) we allow unrestricted guessing; (b) we allow ordered atoms and not just equality atoms; and (c) we improve the previous upper bounds of \twoexpspace for an unbounded number of registers and \expspace for a fixed number of registers.